 If you have an old fish tank in your storeroom, which has not been in use for years, you can remodel it and use it again.
 Many of us shy away from keeping an aquarium at home, thinking it involves a lot of investment.

-But, if you, or someone in your family, had a fish tank earlier, then you can indeed remodel the tank again and host new fishes in it.
+But, if you, or someone in your family, had a fish tank earlier, then you can indeed remodel the tank again and host new fish in it.

 It will help you save the money you would have otherwise spent buying a new fish tank.
 The only thing you need to be careful about is that the aquarium should be clean.